cover-me/qtplot/README.md

 Replace [directory] with the path of your qtplot project folder.

 If pyinstaller has not been installed for WinPython-32bit-2.7.9.5, run `easy_install pip==20` to upgrade pip, then run `pip install pyinstaller==3.3` to install pyinstaller (newer or older versions seem not work on Windows 11 with python 2.7).
-Try a different computer if it does not work, this is very tricky.
+Run `pip install vispy==0.4` to install vispy.

 Sometimes the excutable may fail to run on a computer because of missing init.tcl and .tk files.
 Click [here](https://stackoverflow.com/questions/42180492/pyinstaller-fails-on-windows-7-cant-find-a-usable-init-tcl) for a solution (I prefer copying the missing file manually).